Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

 Then, prepare to have all the boys come up to the yard, with the Milkshake Festival in July (see what we did there?)
 Milkshake is a truly liberating festival with multiple stages across a large campsite with something for everyone.
 Whether you're a lover of pop, dance, rock, or techno, the Milkshake Festival is there to set you free.

-11. Berlin in Germany
+10. Berlin in Germany

-The gay scene of Berlin
+The gay scene in Berlin

 Don't pass off the chance to visit one of the city's biggest gay clubs: the Berghain!
 If you, like us, are the kind of people who like to keep the party going until well past a normal person's bedtime, then you're in luck.
 The Berghain starts on a Friday evening and continues until Monday midday!
-Inside are several floors with dancing areas, bars, places to chill, order food, smoke and a few darkrooms.
+Inside are several floors with dancing areas, bars, places to chill, order food, smoke, and a few darkrooms.
 There are no mirrors inside and a strict ‘no photos' policy, leaving you to just live in and enjoy the moment.
 That's if you get in of course!
 This place is extremely picky with who is let in.
-The door staff famously turn away every other person for no reason, so if you know someone connected to the club, try to get on the guestlist to guarantee entry.
+The door staff famously turn away every other person for no reason, so if you know someone connected to the club, try to get on the guest list to guarantee entry.

 Drag bars like Monster Ronson and Rauschgold are fantastic and will have you end your night with fits of laughter.
 Read more in our gay guide to Berlin.